8 types of emergency loans

 1. Personal loans

-Personal loans are offered by lenders such as banks, credit unions and online financial institutions.
+Personal loans are offered by banks, credit unions and online financial institutions.
 With a personal loan, you receive funds as a lump sum that you repay in monthly installments.
-In addition to repaying the principal amount that you borrowed, you pay interest and fees.
+In addition to repaying the principal amount you borrowed, you pay interest and sometimes fees.

-Who this is best for: Borrowers who are looking for lower interest rates than credit cards and high borrowing limits that don’t require collateral.
+Borrowers looking for lower interest rates than credit cards and high borrowing limits that don’t require collateral.